GirlWithoutAFairy/YARGArchipelago-GH-and-RB-forks/README.md

 4. Click the button labeled Add Song in the second window that popped up and select your ISO
 5. Click the Clone Hero tab at the top of the window and click the button labeled Create CH Folders
 6. Wait.
 This will take some time.
-7. Feel free to delete any charts that are labeled as Dummy, Test, Callibration, Tutorial, or Co-op.
+7. Feel free to delete any charts that are labeled as Dummy, Test, Callibration, or Tutorial.
 They will not be used.
 8. If you are on Linux (may also be an issue on Mac), check for any folders labelled with "(Invalid Encoding)".
 This is an issue with how special characters are handled in folder names.
 You'll need to change the folder name for YARG to scan the song properly.

 # Testing Your Rips